scientific-python/attach-next-milestone-action/README.md

 # Attach Next Milestone

-This action attaches the next open milestone to a given PR, if that PR was merged.
+This action attaches the next open milestone to merged PRs.

 Currently, this action only looks at milestones that can be parsed as version numbers.